 A bespoke Rubicon 3 course.
 Learn to navigate by the Sun and stars on this plain English celestial navigation course.
 Suitable for beginners and taught by experts in the field who will guide you every step of the way.

 No course where you are learning to sail is complete without a night entry up the river Beaulieu.
-The narrow sector light keeps you on track across the shallow bar – make sure you get those secondary port calculations right.
+The narrow sector light keeps you and the boat on track across the shallow bar – make sure you get those secondary port calculations right.
 Once inside the meandering river needs careful navigation because much of it isn’t lit at night.
-It’s time for a searchlight and keen spotter on the foredeck to make out the edges of the channel which are marked by wiry ‘withy’ sticks.
-Up at Buckler’s Hard you’ve got the original boatyard where Nelson’s ships were built and the wonderful New Forest pub the Master’s Arms so it is well worth a trip.

 It’s always lovely to sail by this iconic landmark.
 The Needles mark the western end of the Isle of Wight and the fierce tidal stream causes dangerous overfalls in the wrong weather.
 It’s a great place to practise your tidal gate calculations and see the theory put into a real-life situation.
 If the weather allows, the spectacular anchorage beneath the coloured cliffs of Alum Bay is a gorgeous place to spend the night.